ankurshrivastava1987/IronSoftware.OldMobileKeypad.Solution/README.md

+# Important

-# Project Title : Old mobile keypad input to output changer
+# Project Title: Old mobile keypad input to output changer

-# Project Description : A sample project to connvert input from numeric values on old keypad phone and dispay or write the correct output after performing logic in background.
+# Project Description: A sample project to convert input from numeric values on an old keypad phone and display or write the correct output after performing logic in the background.

-## Tech Stack : C#, .Net Core 5 , Console project and Visual Studio
+## Tech Stack: C#, .Net Core 5, Console project, and Visual Studio
-## Test Cases : xUnit
+## Test Cases: xUnit

 ## Prerequirements